zalando/restful-api-guidelines/data-formats/DataFormats.md

 | number  | double  | IEEE 754-2008/ISO 60559:2011 binary128 decimal number |
 | number  | decimal | arbitrarily precise signed decimal number             |

 The precision must be translated by clients and servers into the most specific language types.
-E.g. for the following definitions the most specific language types in Java will translate to `BigDecimal` for `Money.amount` and `int` or `Integer` for the `OrderList.count`:
+E.g. for the following definitions the most specific language types in Java will translate to `BigDecimal` for `Money.amount` and `int` or `Integer` for the `OrderList.page_size`:

 ```yaml
 Money: